Jun

 The deepest search in life, it seemed to me, the thing that in one way or another was central to all living was a man’s search to find a father, not merely the father of his flesh, not merely the lost father of his youth, but the image of a strength and wisdom external to his need and superior to his hunger, to which the belief and power of his own life could be united.

-My sister laid out a bit of history on my dad, and certainly there is more than the one final blow of abandonment that she wrote of.
+My sister laid out a bit of history on my dad, and certainly, there is more than the one final blow of abandonment that she wrote of.
 Dad did some things right and some things wrong, and I’m sure most of what he did – good and bad – was right out of his own father’s playbook.
-I suspect if I were to ask my dad the big question, “do you have what it takes?” his answer, after peeling away the defensiveness, anger and nearly endless ways to prove his abilities and worth his answer would be “no”.
-But I think the he did well enough with me that I could probably answer a resounding, “I don’t know if I have what it takes”.
-And I hope that I can help my boys be able to answer “yes”.
+I suspect if I were to ask my dad the big question, “Do you have what it takes?” his answer, after peeling away the defensiveness, anger and nearly endless ways to prove his abilities and worth his answer would be “no”.
+But I think he did well enough with me that I could probably answer a resounding, “I don’t know if I have what it takes.”
+And I hope that I can help my boys be able to answer “yes.”

 Being a father is a noble undertaking, and a terrifically hard one.
 A “hazardous conquest,” as Gabriel Marcel wrote, “which is achieved step by step over difficult country full of ambushes.”… If our earthly fathers faltered along the way, it may have been that the country they were asked to travel was more difficult than we know.
 The longer we live, the more I think we will see our fathers’ failures with compassion, and-I hope- we will see all that was good in what they were able to offer.”